colorizenl/gradle-application-plugin/readme.md

   - Run `gradle xcodeGen` to generate a Xcode project for a hybrid iOS app.
   - Run `gradle generateStaticSite` to generate a website from Markdown templates.
   - Run `gradle generatePWA` to create a PWA version of the aforementioned website.
-  - The shorthand tasks `gradle allMac`, `gradle allWindows`, and `gradle allLinux` can be used to build all application types that are supported on that platform.

 Building the example application uses the same system requirements and environment variables as the plugin itself.
 Refer to the documentation for each application type for details.